leftxs/create.openvz.container/docs/notes.rst

 *This is for openvz not for virtualbox !!*

-In case we want to create a fresh pari of ssh-keys on firt boot we do the followig:
+In case we want to create a fresh pair of ssh-keys on first boot we do the followig [Ubuntu12.04]:

 Generate a unique set of ssh (host) keys.::
         rm -f /etc/ssh/ssh_host_*